dyzmapl/hkjj/Home.md

 UgCS .Net SDK gives access to core services of our Universal Control Server.
 Using this SDK it is possible to develop third party client applications that can programmatically:

-- .access various UgCS entities like missions, routes, vehicles, vehicle profiles, payloads, telemetry, etc;
+- access various UgCS entities like missions, routes, vehicles, vehicle profiles, payloads, telemetry, etc;
-- .subscribe to notifications like telemetry, vehicle connection, routes change, ads-b collision, etc;
+- subscribe to notifications like telemetry, vehicle connection, routes change, ads-b collision, etc;
-- .issue commands to vehicles;
+- issue commands to vehicles;
-- .calculate routes;
+- calculate routes;
-- .access elevation data.
+- access elevation data.

 SDK gives developer a way to implement a simple widget to display telemetry parameter or full functional drone control client application.